Energy enhancement of laser-driven ions by radiation reaction and Breit-Wheeler pair production in the ultra-relativistic transparency regime: Transparency stage

 There are 2 real and 2 complex roots of this equation.
 One high frequency real root (starts with positive-frequency as also in Ref.~\cite{Albright2007,Stark2018a}) and the other low frequency real root (negative frequency at $k=0$ crosses the $\omega=0$ axis as the wave-number increases).
 The other 2 roots are complex conjugates with the same $\Re(\omega)$ till the non-zero imaginary part vanishes, after which the real parts bifurcate.
-The positive imaginary part (dotted line in Fig.\ref{fig-fft}) is the unstable mode while the negative (damped mode) is not shown here.
-In Fig.\ref{fig-fft} [(b-c)], we use the same dispersion relation from linear kinetic theory to compute the roots for RR and RR +PP case.
-This is reasonable because the plasma distribution parameters that we use to match with the simulation results are extracted after the production of photons and pairs has saturated (see Supplementary information).
+The positive imaginary part (dotted line in Fig.~\ref{fig-fft}) is the unstable mode while the negative (damped mode) is not shown here.
 A good match between the branch $A$ (from simulation) and the real part of growing complex root from linear kinetic theory (overplotted solid line) is visible in all 3 panels.
-The phase velocity of the primary branch ($v_p\sim0.84c$ in Fig.~\ref{fig-fft}(a)) is comparable to the ion velocities attained by the off-axis ions ($v_i=0.86c,\epsilon_{i}\sim11.26$ GeV) corroborating the role of the instability in the ion acceleration.
+The phase velocity of the primary branch ($v_p\sim0.84c$ in Fig.~\ref{fig-fft}(a)) is comparable to the ion velocities attained by the off-axis ions ($v_i=0.86c,\epsilon_{i}\sim11.26$ GeV) hinting to the possibility of the instability playing a role in the ion acceleration.
 The instability growth rate progressively lowers and the bifurcation of the roots shifts to lower $k$ values respectively, which is as expected \cite{Stark2018,Stark2018a}.
-A lower angle of the electron stream (see Fig.\ref{fig-ne}) is also shown to enhance the phase velocities of the RBI wave~\cite{Stark2018}.
-Thus, from the spectral plots it is clear that RR and RR+PP enhance the RBI on account of a radiatively cooled more-forward-directed electron and ion beam.
-Interestingly, the low-frequency real root of the same dispersion relation, which has negative frequency for $k=0$, matches very well the branch $B$ picked up by the FFT of the longitudinal electric fields from simulation (see Supplementary information).
-This points to lower ion-mode that additionally bestow the high-energy on-axis ions, accelerated at later-time due to mutually interacting angular ion streams.
+A lower angle and higher energies of the electron stream (see Fig.~\ref{fig-ne}) is also shown to enhance the phase velocities of the RBI wave~\cite{Stark2018}.
+As we see already in Sec.~\ref{SecEarlyStage} that RR and RR+PP lead to a much more collimated plasma stream in stage 1 of acceleration (Sec.~\ref{SecEarlyStage}), a higher phase velocity of RBI with these QED effects is understandable.
+Thus, from the spectral plots it is clear that RR and RR+PP would enhance the RBI on account of a radiatively cooled more-forward-directed electron and ion beam.
+Interestingly, the low-frequency real root of the same dispersion relation, which has negative frequency for $k=0$, matches very well the branch $B$ picked up by the FFT of the longitudinal electric fields from simulation.
+This points to a lower ion-mode that additionally bestow the high-energy on-axis ions, accelerated at later-time due to mutually interacting angular ion streams.
+In the dispersion relation of RBI, with angularly streaming plasma characteristics extracted from 70 fs, when the electronic contributions are allowed to vanish, $n_e=0$ and $\epsilon_e=0$, we obtain a quadratic equation giving 2 real roots.
+One of the real roots ($\omega_r$) of the perturbation, which would mean non-growing/non-damping oscillation, matches perfectly with the lower frequency root $4$ in Fig.~\ref{fig-fft} that lies over the branch B. This branch gets stronger with QED effects, which hints to growing oscillations between ion-streams as they become more forward directed.
+These ion oscillations bring the outward bursting ions more towards the axis of laser propagation.